 Get a “go” or “bug-out” bag ready for your pets.

-We covered this in a previous article, and you can click here to read it.
+We have discussed how to create a Go-Bag (aka, "Bug out Bag"), and what you should include in the bag for each of your pets.
 Make sure your bug-out bag includes water, food, vet records, tools for handling pet waste, grooming wipes, and medicines.
 Check the article above and the Ready website for more detailed lists.

 Most emergency shelters do not allow pets.
 Make sure you check with your local shelters before including them in your planning.
 If you have to go to a shelter, this would be a good time to fire up the back-up plan.
 Call your vet and local animal shelters for advice and information – they may be aware of places or procedures specific to your area.